 Thus drivers don't get paid as it is common in Uber or Lyft but get a small fee to cover gas expenses.

 The other brilliant idea is a Planned Drive feature.
 It recommends the best time to start a trip once you have entered the desirable time and date.
 All Planned Drives can be added to calendars, sent to e-mails and shared on Facebook if needed.

 This feature can be implemented with machine learning technology.

-Creating an own SDK is not the main feature when you decide to develop a navigation app like Waze.
+Creating your own SDK is not the main feature when you decide to develop a navigation app like Waze.
 But apparently, guys have enough ambitions and resources to expand the sphere of influence.
 Half of the dozen companies are already included in this software to provide routing and guidance in their services.
 Among them are Lyft, JustPark Parking, Cabify, 99Taxis, and Cornershop.

 If you intend to make a traffic app, you probably were thinking about the monetization model of such kind of business.
-Regarding Waze, the largest amount of revenue they get from the location-based advertising.
+Regarding Waze, the largest amount of revenue they get from location-based advertising.
 This service was launched in October 2012 and earned a bit less than $1 million till the end of the year.